How Do You Eat Scones Jam or cream 1st

 Peacocks Tea Room

 Our first tea outing was planned, and it was actually a sunny afternoon when we arrived in the city of Ely in Southeast England.
-Laura had reserved a table at Peacocks Tea Room, and it was just delightful.
+Laura had reserved a table at Peacocks Tea Room, which was just delightful.

 The afternoon tea was excellent, consisting of 3 different sandwiches, scones with your choice of jam, followed by a cake of your choice.
 I managed to eat the sandwiches and scone but had to take my cake home.
 There was too much food to finish.
 This was all washed down with copious amounts of tea (we all chose different ones!) served in individual teapots.